 2. Submit the absconding report to the MoHRE:

 The case needs to be filed with the MoHRE, which can be easily done electronically (on the website or app) using the electronic signature card.
-The complaint should include details such as the employee’s personal information (work permit number, passport number, etc.) starting date of absence, along with other establishment-related information.
+They should provide the employee’s personal details (work permit number, passport number, etc.), the start date of absence, and relevant information about the establishment.

 4. Wait for MoHRE to review the case:

-A competent officer will review the case, and the employer may be contacted for further details if needed.
-The entire process takes around 2 working days.
-The employer can track the application status through the MoHRE website, smart app, or by calling customer service.
-Once the review is complete, the outcome of the complaint will be communicated to the employer via text message.
+A competent officer reviews the case and may contact the employer for more details if needed.
+The process usually takes about 2 working days.
+Employers can track the application through the MOHRE website, app, or customer service.
+After the review, MOHRE sends the outcome to the employer via text message.

 Note: In case of absconding in UAE by the visitor, it is the responsibility of the sponsor of the visa (travel agency, friends, family) to report the case to GDRFA as soon as possible.